GitGuardian/gitguardian-helm-charts/README.md

 3. Cherry-pick your changes
 4. Create a new PR on upstream main branch

+## Automated sync

+To keep our fork aligned with the upstream repository, a dedicated pipeline runs daily to synchronize changes.
+This pipeline automatically creates a pull request containing all upstream updates.
+The PR is created from a dedicated branch (`automated-upstream-sync`) and is updated daily if new changes are detected upstream.

+The pipeline can also be triggered manually from the **Actions** tab by running the `Sync Fork with Upstream` workflow.

+When ready, merge the PR to sync the fork with the upstream repository.

 ## Manual sync

 First ensure you enable merge policy by adding in your `.git/config` file: